 Once in Canada what was the biggest struggle you faced?

-I would say that new culture was kind of hard to adapt.
-The high school was also hard for me because the way teenagers act and express themselves here is different for Syria.
+Adapting to the new culture was very hard.
+High school was challanging because the way teenagers act and express themselves here is different from Syria.

 How did you overcome it?

-I tried to be myself but also open my mid on new things.
-I tried to avoid being negative about everything.
-My family helped me A lot and they gave enough support to be able to success in SCHOOL.
+I tried to be myself, and kept an open mind while trying new things.
+My family helped me a lot as they gave enough support to be able to reach success academicaly in school.